pityq/mustaine.github.io/_posts/2018-12-30-retrospective-2018.md

 #### Personally
 * Spend more quality time with the family.
 * Make time to meet the friends.
-* Plan more weekends with the family and with the wife.
+* Plan more weekends with the family.
 * Visit [@felipefzdz](https://twitter.com/felipefzdz) in Canary Island.
 * Have more time to practice Tennis.